NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-dotnet-cli.md

 No matter what your package does or what code it contains, you use one of the CLI tools, either `nuget.exe` or `dotnet.exe`, to package that functionality into a component that can be shared with and used by any number of other developers.
 This article describes how to create a package using the dotnet CLI.
 To install the `dotnet` CLI, see [Install NuGet client tools](../install-nuget-client-tools.md).
 Starting in Visual Studio 2017, the dotnet CLI is included with .NET Core workloads.

 For .NET Core and .NET Standard projects that use the [SDK-style format](../resources/check-project-format.md), and any other SDK-style projects, NuGet uses information in the project file directly to create a package.
-For step-by-step tutorials, see [Create .NET Standard Packages with dotnet CLI](../quickstart/create-and-publish-a-package-using-the-dotnet-cli.md), [Create .NET Standard Packages with Visual Studio](../quickstart/create-and-publish-a-package-using-visual-studio.md).
+For step-by-step tutorials, see [Create .NET Standard Packages with dotnet CLI](../quickstart/create-and-publish-a-package-using-the-dotnet-cli.md) or [Create .NET Standard Packages with Visual Studio](../quickstart/create-and-publish-a-package-using-visual-studio.md).

 `msbuild -t:pack` is functionality equivalent to `dotnet pack`.
 To build with MSBuild, the concepts are the same as described in this article, but the command line commands are slightly different.
 Similarly, with a non-SDK-style project and `<PackageReference>`, you can use `msbuild /t:pack`.
 In these scenarios, you need to add the NuGet.Build.Tasks.Pack package to their dependencies.
 See [NuGet pack and restore as MSBuild targets](../reference/msbuild-targets.md).